MicrosoftDocs/Advertising-docs/Advertising/pos-feed/create-pos-feed.md

 A point of sale (POS) contains a `URL` element that identifies the site where users can book rooms.
 The URL may contain dynamic query parameters, which are user-defined parameters that contain a predefined token for its value.
 Bing then substitutes the token with a value before adding the URL to the ad.
 By using dynamic query parameters, you can include the hotel's ID, check-in date, length of stay, and more in the URL.

 The following shows the syntax that you use to specify dynamic query parameters in your POS URL.
+Because dynamic query parameters are query parameters, they must follow the question mark symbol (?) in the URL.

 `http://domain.com/path?param-name=(dynamic-variable-name)`